Splash, Suntan And Snorkel Key Largo At Upper Keys Beaches

 State Archives of Florida, Florida Memory, Cory McDonald

-Of course after spending time playing here, you'll want to head down to the Marathon FL beaches
+After spending time playing on these Florida beaches, you'll want to head down to the Marathon Key beaches

 the Lower Keys beaches,